Alternative mating strategy: Female assessment of males

-While the majority of the research into the interactions that lead to alternative mating strategies has a focus on male to male competition, the interaction between males and females also plays a significant role in the mating strategy used (see Sexual Selection).
+While the majority of the research into the interactions that lead to alternative mating strategies has a focus on male to male competition, the interaction between males and females plays a significant role in the mating strategy used (see Sexual Selection).
 Female assessment of the males (see Female Mate Choice) plays a role in the number of males opting to use an alternative mating technique.
-Females are likely to not choose to mate with males of a lower quality, so these males will have to adopt alternative mating techniques in order to mate.
-The ability of the female to assess possible mates also plays a role in the frequency of alternative mating strategies.
+Females are likely not to choose to mate with males of a lower quality, so these males require alternative mating techniques.
+The ability of the female to assess possible mates plays a role in the frequency of alternative mating strategies.
 If a female is unable to assess and choose mates accurately, for example due to time constraints or assessment costs, then males of a lower quality are more likely to be chosen.
-While if the females have much time and resources available to them, allowing them to accurately choose males, then the lower-quality males are unlikely to be chosen and so will have to adopt alternative mating techniques.

-The number of mates available to the female will also change the frequency of males adopting alternative mating techniques.
+The number of mates available to the female affects the frequency of males adopting alternative mating techniques.
 If the female has a small selection of males to mate with then males of a lower quality are more likely to be chosen by the females as they have fewer options.
-This means that males that would normally have to adopt an alternative mating strategy in a larger population can now mate using the primary mating strategy.